section-engineering-education/engineering-education/content/articles/how-to-automate-tests-for-dockerized-django-application-with-gitHub-actions/index.md

 After that, go to your terminal and run `$ docker-compose build` to build our image using the docker-compose configuration.

-Docker-compose runs at 0.0.0.0:8000 and it is not recognized by Django so you need to add it to your ALLOWED_HOSTS in your settings.py file, like this:
+Docker-compose runs at `0.0.0.0:8000` which is not recognized by Django so you need to add it to your `ALLOWED_HOSTS` in your *settings.py* file, like this:

 `ALLOWED_HOSTS = ['0.0.0.0']`

-Now run `$ docker-compose up`

- to start the server and go to [http`://0.0.0.0:8000/1](http://0.0.0.0:8000/1) on your browser and you will see the blog you created.
+Now run `$ docker-compose up` to start the server and go to [http://0.0.0.0:8000/1](http://0.0.0.0:8000/1) on your browser and you will see the blog you created.

 ![docker.png](docker.png)

 ## Setup GitHub Actions

 [GitHub Actions](https://docs.github.com/en/actions) enables you to automate, customize specified development and deployment processes in your GitHub repository.
+In this tutorial it will just be used for automating Django tests, which is what you will be learning in this section.

 ### Some Terminology